How was your Lent challenge?

 Hal found his challenge particularly difficult because of the extreme cold weather we suffered this year during Lent.
 But it was an interesting experience.
 He says, "I learnt a lot about taming my appetite.
 Being put in the position of having to transcend cravings for ordinary things has extraordinary consequences.
 After Lent I feel I have an increased awareness of myself as a spiritual being."

 Cherrie's challenge inspired her to try healthier sweet treats like fresh fruit.
 She also found that her challenge was a great way to spread the word about CAFOD during Lent.
-She says, “I am very happy to go back to eating chocolate but I still want to continue helping raise awareness of the importance of standing beside people living in poverty”.
+She says, “I am very, very happy to go back to eating chocolate but I still want to continue helping raise awareness of the importance of standing beside people living in poverty”.

 Did you save money by denying yourself treats during Lent?
 Donate the money you saved to the CAFOD Lent Appeal